PatrycjaDanilczuk/Funnel-analysis-using-SQL-and-Excel/README.md

 **Step2**: Providing analysis, charts and actionable insights in Excel

-The analysis can be accessed [here](https://github.com/PatrycjaDanilczuk/Funnel-analysis-using-SQL-and-Excel/blob/main/Funnel_analysis_raw%20events.xlsx)
+## Analysis results

+The analysis and insides have been provided in the uploaded [Excel file](https://github.com/PatrycjaDanilczuk/Funnel-analysis-using-SQL-and-Excel/blob/main/Funnel_analysis_raw%20events.xlsx)